doeixd/Banana.js/README.md

 ### Why?
 Because I wanted to.
 I wanted a declarative, component centered library to handle simple, common use-cases, that kept state in JavaScript, and found the current offerings in that area did not fit my taste.

+### Why not just use alpine.js?
+Unlike things like alpine.js, or amp-bind.
+By default, attributes do not add any interactivity, all interactivity is described in JavaScript, and not through attributes.
+Allowing one to use Banana in situations where one does not control the server markup.

 # Notes